etecs-ru/typedyaml/README.md

 [![codecov](https://codecov.io/gh/etecs-ru/typedyaml/branch/master/graph/badge.svg)](https://codecov.io/gh/etecs-ru/typedyaml)
 [![License](https://img.shields.io/github/license/etecs-ru/typedyaml)](/LICENSE)

-Imagine, that you need to configure several instances of some service, each of different kind using a YAML object with some key `Config`.
+Imagine, that you need to configure several instances of some service, each of a different kind using a YAML object with some key `Config`.
 The value of this field can correspond to two structs of your Go program: `FooConfig` and `BarConfig`.
 So, the field `Config` in your struct must be able to hold a value of two possible types.
 In this case, you have the following options:

-1. You can declare field `Config` as `interface{}` and somehow determine what type you should expect, assign an object of this type to `Config` and then unmarshal object.
+1. You can declare field `Config` as `interface{}` and somehow determine what type you should expect, assign an object of this type to `Config` and then unmarshal an object.
 1. You can unmarshal field `Config` separately.
 1. You can implement custom `MarshalYAML`/`UnmarshalYAML` for the third type that automatically will handle these cases.